You just booked your first wedding.

 Leading up to the wedding, send your couple a detailed questionnaire asking questions to help you fully understand what will be happening on their wedding day.
 Make sure you know exactly what time coverage begins, the locations you need to be throughout the day, the names of important family members and those in the wedding party, any specific images your client envisioned, and when coverage ends.

 Additionally, use questionnaires to learn more about your couple.
 Find out where they met, their proposal story, and why they chose their specific wedding venue.
-These unique details are great to use when creating a blog post after the event!
+All of these unique details are great to use when creating a blog post after the event!

 Get clients.
 Get paid.
 Get happy.